 With regard to this, some brothers and sisters may ask, “Why is it that God commanded Noah to spend 120 years and do a lot of work to build a big ark since all evil actions of the world had angered Him and He had clearly told Noah that He was going to destroy all living things of flesh?”
 Regarding this question, some people say, “God did this for the sake of saving the eight members of Noah’s family and some living things on earth.”
 And some people say, “God is merciful and loving.
 He didn’t have the heart to destroy mankind and so He gave them the opportunity to repent.”

-Then what exactly is God’s will behind the story of Noah’s ark?
-I read a passage of the: “In His pain, God still did not forget to give man His maximum tolerance, waiting for man to turn around.
+Then what exactly is God’s will behind God having Noah build the ark?
+I read a passage of the: “In His pain, God still did not forget to grant man His maximum tolerance, waiting for man to reverse course.
 After He reached His limit, He did what He had to do without any hesitation.
-In other words, there was a specific time period and process from the moment God planned to destroy mankind to the official start of His work in destroying mankind.
-This process existed for the purpose of enabling man to turn around, and was the last chance God gave to man.
+In other words, there was a specific time period and process from the moment God planned to destroy mankind to the start of His work in destroying mankind.
+This process existed for the purpose of enabling man to reverse course, and this was the last chance God gave to man.
 So what did God do in this period before destroying mankind?
 God did a significant amount of reminding and exhorting work.
-No matter how much pain and sorrow God’s heart was in, He continued to exercise His care, concern, and abundant mercy on humanity.”
+No matter how much pain and sorrow God’s heart was in, He continued to vest His care, concern, and abundant mercy in humanity.”

 God’s will is completely revealed to us here.
 When He saw man living in evil and fornication and treating Him as the enemy, He felt grieved and sad over this.
 Still, He didn’t directly destroy mankind, but cared about them at all times.
 God asked Noah to build an ark and preachto the world for 120 years for the sake of reminding and exhorting them.
 God hoped that they would be able to abandon the violence in their hands, repent and confess to Him, and accept His salvation.
 From this we can see that God was trying to save man to the greatest extent possible.
 His heart is so good!
 He had been waiting for 120 years, giving people enough time and opportunities to repent.
 However, the heart of people at that time was too hard, as if their heart was waxed gross.
 Not only did they not believe the gospel Noah preached, but they also vilified and mocked Noah, saying that he was an idiot.
 All that mankind gave God was rebellion and opposition, and no one paid any attention to the repeated warnings and exhortations of God.
 In the end, seeing that they were absolutely unrepentant, God had to send the flood to destroy all mankind.
 In fact, when God used the flood to destroy the world, His heart was in extreme pain.
 He couldn’t bear to see the human beings He created with His own hands being destroyed.
 It was not His original intention when He created man or the result that He wanted to see.
 But God’s substance is righteous and holy, and He doesn’t allow those who are impure to exist in His presence.
 So when His patience toward man reached its limit, He showed no mercy in sending the flood to destroy those who were evil in His eyes, that is, the final chance He gave them to repent had come to its end.

-I believe you now know what the intention of God is behind the story of Noah’s ark.
+I believe you now know God’s intention of having Noah build the ark.
 Now, the last days have already come.
 People in the present days are more corrupt and evil than people in the time of Noah, which is unbearable for God to witness.
 Still, God hopes that we can abandon the violence in our hands, leave our evil conduct behind, genuinely repent to God, and come before God to worship Him so that we can be saved by Him and survive.
 I remember that theonce said, “But as the days of Noe were, so shall also the coming of the be.
 For as in the days that were before the flood they were eating and drinking, marrying and giving in marriage, until the day that Noe entered into the ark, And knew not until the flood came, and took them all away; so shall also the coming of the Son of man be” (Matthew 24:37-39).
 Actually, the sentence “But as the days of Noe were, so shall also the coming of the Son of man be” suggests that in the last days there will be great disasters and God will come to work to save mankind.
-Therefore, as long as we hear someone preaching God’s work of the last days, we should seek and investigate immediately.
+Therefore, as long as we hear someone preaching that the Lord has returned, expressed the truth and done the work of saving people, we should seek and investigate immediately.
 Only thus can we enter Noah’s ark of the last days, and attain .